Best for

 Provider coverage is not available yet for current Truck camper results.

-A loaded truck camper is taller and heavier than the pickup alone.
-Check low branches, drive-throughs, ferries, and campground access.
+A loaded truck camper is taller, heavier, wider, and longer than the pickup alone.
+Check exterior height, rear overhang, mirrors, payload, low branches, drive-throughs, ferry dimensions, campground access, and whether specifications can vary by assigned model.

 Truck camper fit depends on the exact rental, not just the category name.
 Compare length, seatbelts, bathroom setup, kitchen equipment, storage, and provider rules before choosing a model.